rssys/kernel-memory-acccess-tracing/gcc/gcc/config/pa/pa.md

      restoring the gp.  */
   emit_move_insn (pv, lab);

-  /* Restore the stack and frame pointers.  */ fp = copy_to_reg (fp);
+  /* Restore the stack and frame pointers.
+The virtual_stack_vars_rtx
+     is saved instead of the hard_frame_pointer_rtx in the save area.
+     We need to adjust for the offset between these two values.  */ fp = copy_to_reg (fp);
   emit_stack_restore (SAVE_NONLOCAL, stack);